A tongue tie or “ankyloglossia” in medical speak is when a piece of tissue under the tongue called the frenulum restricts the movement of the tongue.

 A tongue tie diagnosis is usually picked up in a baby between a few days and weeks after birth, usually most notable during breast feeding.

-If you have a tongue that doesn’t work at full capacity then we start getting compensation from other muscles, and joints.
+If you have a tongue that doesn’t work at full capacity then we start getting compensation from other muscles of the face & neck.
 Just like everywhere else in the body if something isn’t functioning as much as it should, another part will take up the slack.
-When this happens a whole range of symptoms may be experienced.

 Treatment from a dentist for a tongue tie will usually include using a laser, surgical scalpel, or scissors to release the tie.